bartrail/pico-calendar/README.md

 4. To run it without an attached computer, copy `main.py` as well to /

 You should see something printed in the console and the screen should show something :)

+## Libraries

+1. The EventBus is copied from [seanpar203/event-bus](https://github.com/seanpar203/event-bus) and modified to work on micropython
+2.